matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 3. a float by [strconv.ParseFloat](https://pkg.go.dev/strconv#example-ParseFloat), then the type is determined to be float.
 4. a bool by [strconv.ParseBool](https://pkg.go.dev/strconv#ParseBool), then the type is determined to be bool.

-5. If a type is not yet determined, then the type is determiend to be string.
+5. If a type is not yet determined, then the type is determined to be string.

 ### Sample CUE constraints for XML using `koala`